 Career Essay: Choose one or more job ads for a career related to information management that interests you.
 In a brief one- to two- page essay, address the following:

 - The position(s) you chose, with a brief excerpt from the job posting(s).*

 - What you find exciting about this career.

 - The expertise (knowledge, skills, etc.) you personally would need to develop in order to be successful in this career.

 - Major challenges and opportunities of this work and/or of doing this work within this kind of organization

 - How graduate study at GSLIS will prepare you for this challenge.

-Related careers include work in information management, data analytics, data curation, knowledge management, user experience, business research, information policy, competitive intelligence, social media, digital media, and more.
+In addition to careers in libraries, archives, and museums, related careers include work in information management, data analytics, data curation, knowledge management, user experience, business research, information policy, competitive intelligence, social media, digital media, and more.